 Bad Images: Images taken when Hubble has lost lock on guide stars (generally after an earth occultation) are the primary cause of bad images.
 We attempt to remove these images from the HLA, but occasionally a bad image is missed and a corresponding bad source list is generated.
-A document showing these and other examples of potential bad images can be found at HLA Images FAQ.
-If you come across what you believe is a bad image please inform us at email@example.com
+A document showing these and other examples of potential bad images can be found at the HLA Images FAQ.
+If you come across what you believe is a bad image please inform us at firstname.lastname@example.org.

 Due to the diversity of the Hubble data, this is a hard question to answer.
 We have taken a three-pronged approach to address it.